Fort Worth ENT Audiology Services

 How Do I Know if I Need Hearing Aids?

 The best way to find out if you could benefit from wearing hearing aids is through testing for audiology and hearing loss.
-Because of the typically gradual onset, hearing loss may not be recognized by the person who suffers from it.
+Because of the typically gradual onset, hearing loss in one ear or both may not be recognized by the person who suffers from it.
 Hearing aids are beneficial for those suffering from hearing loss.

 Signs that you may need hearing aids to improve your hearing include: